yliawt/4Owlz/README.md

 ## Introduction

 The **4 Owl.z Website** showcases the profiles of our team members.
 It features detailed information about each member, including their identity, description, projects, achievements, resume, and hobbies.
 The website also highlights past projects undertaken by the team and facilitates inquiries and contact through an integrated platform.
-This website is aligned with the assignment02 for the subject SKIG3013 Mobile Web Development.
+This website is aligned with the assignment02 for the subject SKIG3013 Mobile Web Programming.

 ### Technologies Used
 - HTML5